 What are the Benefits of Smart Metering?

-Andrew Kneeshaw, Gateway Energy Solution’s managing director, says there will be more value for users, with the information available.
+Not only beneficial to households but also for businesses, Andrew Kneeshaw, Gateway Energy Solution’s managing director, says there will be more value for users, with the information available.

 “Smart metering for small businesses opens the door for people to get a real-time view of how they are using energy.
 Suppliers are already offering on-line portals enabling companies to track use on a day to day basis and this will be the norm in the next few years.
 Yes, more accurate bills are important, but that benefit pales in to insignificance compared with value of the information it gives users.
 As energy efficiency advisors, we know that accurate information on use is the key prerequisite to reducing use and this is where smart metering offers the biggest potential benefit.”

+The benefits of smarts meters in Ireland is unmeasurable as it will help households, the economy and the environment.
 Phil Foster, MD of Love Energy Savings in the UK, had has this to say about the Smart Meter’s and the impact it may have on energy bills:

 “The national smart meter rollout is now in full flow and the march towards Ireland’s ‘smart future’ is getting faster, whether we like it or not.
 While the smart meters are not compulsory, the benefits, both for individuals and the nation as a whole, will result in more effective energy management, ultimately resulting in lower prices and increased efficiency.”